Capitulation of Saldanha Bay: Background

 Elphinstone turned his attention to planning operations against the Dutch East Indies and the French island base of Île de France.
-He sailed for Madras in his flagship HMS Monarch to take command of the East Indies Station, but maintained a strong garrison and naval presence at the Cape under Sir James Henry Craig and Commodore John Blankett.
+He sailed for Madras in his flagship HMS Monarch to take command of the East Indies Station, but maintained a strong garrison and naval presence at the Cape Colony under Sir James Henry Craig and Commodore John Blankett.
 Much of his squadron subsequently dispersed on operations across the Indian Ocean.
-While Elphinstone was consolidating his position, the Batavian government determined in November 1795 to send an expedition to inspect its new colonies in the Dutch East Indies, as the previous owner, the Dutch East India Company, was about to be nationalized (in March 1796).
-The expedition was to call at the Cape on its way; if that colony had been captured, an attempt at recapture could be made, but only if this was feasible.
+While Elphinstone was consolidating his position, the Batavian government determined in November 1795 to send an expedition to inspect its new colonies in the Dutch East Indies, as the previous owner, the Dutch East India Company, was about to be nationalised.
+The expedition was to call at the Cape Colony on its way; if that colony had been captured, an attempt at recapture could be made, but only if this was feasible.
 The expedition did not carry a large number of troops or boats to land them.
-If the colony was in enemy hands the expedition was to bypass the Cape and sail directly for Île de France.
-A squadron was prepared under the command of Rear-Admiral Engelbertus Lucas, who had sailed to the East Indies once in 1786, but otherwise had no experience of long expeditionary campaigns.
-His force comprised three 66-gun ships of the line, Dordrecht, Tromp, and Revolutie, and six smaller warships.
-After calling at the Cape, Lucas was to continue his expedition in order to reinforce the Dutch East Indies.
+If the colony was in enemy hands the expedition was to bypass the Cape Colony and sail directly for Île de France.

+A squadron was prepared under the command of Schout-bij-nacht Engelbertus Lucas Sr., who had sailed to the East Indies once in 1786, but otherwise had no experience of long expeditionary campaigns.
+His force comprised three 66-gun ships of the line, Dordrecht, Tromp and Revolutie along with six smaller warships.
+After calling at the Cape Colony, Lucas was to continue his expedition in order to reinforce the Dutch East Indies.

-Lucas's voyage
+Lucas' voyage

-Lucas's expeditionary force sailed from the Texel on 23 February 1796, together with another squadron destined for the Dutch West Indies, under vice-admiral Adriaan Braak, intending to pass through the North Sea and around Scotland before entering the Atlantic and turning south.
+Lucas' expeditionary force sailed from the Texel on 23 February 1796, together with another squadron destined for the Dutch West Indies, under Vice-admiral Adriaan Braak, intending to pass through the North Sea and around Scotland before entering the Atlantic Ocean and turning south.
 Unspecified French support for the operation had been promised by the National Convention, but did not materialise.
 The British North Sea Fleet was actively blockading the Texel and the 16-gun brig HMS Espiegle sighted the Batavian force putting to sea.
 Espiegle shadowed Lucas throughout the day, sending a message to Admiral Adam Duncan at Great Yarmouth.
-On 26 February a small British squadron led by Captain Henry Trollope in HMS Glatton detached from the cruising division of Rear-Admiral Thomas Pringle and encountered the Batavians, the weaker British making off as Lucas formed a line of battle.
+On 26 February a small British squadron led by Captain Henry Trollope in HMS Glatton detached from the cruising division of Rear-admiral Thomas Pringle and encountered the Batavians, the weaker British making off as Lucas formed a line of battle.

 Having successfully evaded pursuit, Lucas followed his planned route, arriving at Las Palmas on Gran Canaria on 13 April.
 The journey had not been unobserved: a small British warship, the 20-gun HMS Mozelle under Captain Charles Brisbane, had sighted the Batavian force near Madeira while Mozelle was escorting two merchant ships to Barbados.
-Leaving the merchant ships to make their way unescorted, Mozelle followed Lucas for several days and then sailed south with all haste to bring a warning to the Cape.
+Leaving the merchant ships to make their way unescorted, Mozelle followed Lucas for several days and then sailed south with all haste to bring a warning to the Cape Colony.
 Despite noticing Mozelle, Lucas decided not to attack her.